mskDev0092/Web-Security-Essentials/README.md

-## Web Security Essentials
+# Web Security Essentials

 > Web security essentials refer to the fundamental principles and practices that should be followed in order to ensure the security of web applications.

-This includes such things as proper authentication and authorization, input validation, output encoding, session management, error handling, and more.
-Following these security essentials can help to protect web applications from common security vulnerabilities, such as cross-site scripting (XSS) and SQL injection attacks.
-Additionally, following these security essentials can help to ensure that data is encrypted and secure, and that the integrity of the data is maintained.
+> This includes such things as proper authentication and authorization, input validation, output encoding, session management, error handling, and more.

+> Following these security essentials can help to protect web applications from common security vulnerabilities, such as cross-site scripting (XSS) and SQL injection attacks.

+> Additionally, following these security essentials can help to ensure that data is encrypted and secure, and that the integrity of the data is maintained.

+## Learning web security for different roles in IT requires a different approach for each role.

+> 1. For developers, the focus is on understanding general security principles, such as authentication, authorization, and encryption.
+It is also important to understand the basics of web application development and how to apply secure coding practices.

+> 2. For blue teams, the focus is on threat modeling and understanding the attack surface of applications.
+It is also important to have an understanding of common attack vectors and the tools used to identify and mitigate these attacks.

+> 3. For frontend developers, the focus is on user interface design and understanding the security implications of the technologies used.
+It is also important to be aware of common security risks associated with web applications.

+> 4. For system administrators, the focus is on server configuration and understanding best practices for hardening servers.
+It is also important to have an understanding of network security and how to protect services from attacks.

+> 5. Security professionals need to understand all of the above as well as more advanced topics such as cryptography, malware analysis, and reverse engineering.

+> "Security is not a product, but a process." – Unknown

 | Table of Contents  |
 | --- |